iHamzaShahid/Transcription-Service/README.md

 | `MAX_RETRIES` | `3` | attempts per chunk, on 429/503/timeout |
 | `MAX_UPLOAD_BYTES` | `104857600` | 100 MB |
 | `GEMINI_USE_VERTEX` | `false` | route via Vertex AI instead of the Developer API; needs `GOOGLE_CLOUD_PROJECT` |

+## Design decisions

+**Normalize with ffmpeg at the front door.** Input can be WAV or MP3, any sample rate, mono or stereo.
+Instead of teaching the VAD, the chunker and the Gemini request to each handle all of that, everything past the entry point sees one format: 16 kHz mono PCM.
+Silero needs 16 kHz and Gemini downsamples to it anyway, so sending anything richer is wasted upload.
+It also means one decoder in the whole system, and the tool that reads the bytes is the same one that decides whether we can read them at all.

+**Cut at silence, not at the clock.** 120 seconds is what the model handles well in one request, but cutting exactly at 120.000s lands mid-word about half the time, and that word gets mangled in both chunks.
+So the target is a
+suggestion: the planner looks for the nearest silence within ±30s and cuts in the middle of it, which leaves the most room for error on both sides.
+Measured with a 60s target, cuts landed at 60.53s, 121.14s and 181.58s, always inside a detected silence.
+If there's no silence in the window at all (music, noise, unbroken speech) it hard-cuts at the target and marks the chunk.

+**No overlap.** Overlap is the usual fix for split words, but cutting at silence already solved that.
+What it costs is real: duplicate audio, duplicate tokens, and a de-duplication step that has to work out which copy of "and then he said" is the real one.
+That's fuzzy text matching over approximate timestamps, which fails quietly and corrupts transcripts.
+Since no word spans a boundary, chunks tile the timeline exactly instead (`chunk[i].start == chunk[i-1].end`).

+**Bound the parallelism.** Chunks are independent, so a long file is easy to parallelise.
+But sending all of them at once means ~60 simultaneous requests for a two hour file, a 429 on the whole batch, and 60 chunks of decoded audio in memory together.
+A semaphore caps what's in flight regardless of file length, so load depends on configuration and not on what someone uploaded.
+Retries use jitter for the same reason: a batch rate-limited together would otherwise all retry at the same instant.

+**Validate timestamps before stitching.** These times come from a model emitting numbers as tokens, not from a forced aligner, so they drift: ends before starts, times past the end of the clip, segments going backwards.
+And because each chunk's times get shifted by that chunk's offset, an unchecked error doesn't stay local.
+A segment that overruns its chunk lands on top of the next chunk's segments and the merged transcript reads out of order.
+So each chunk is clamped to `[0, duration]` and forced monotonic *before* the offset is added, which keeps every error inside its own chunk.
+The fixes are counted and returned in `metadata.timestamps_repaired` rather than applied silently, since 200 repairs across 300 segments means something very different from zero.